code4libtoronto/2016-07-28-librarycarpentrylessons/xpath-xquery/lesson2.md

 return $titleitem
 ```

 **Let** - the 'let' clause basically declares a value without iteration.
-In XQuery, you assign a single value to a variable using let, or it assigns a variable to the whole set of elements.
+In XQuery, you assign a single result to a variable using let, which can be a single value, element or a whole set of elements.
 Your subsequent statements will act on an aggregate set of items.

 e.g.